surendergupta/argocd/README.md

 ```

-- Deploy you file in cluster minikube or EKS or kubeadm
+- Deploy your deploy.yml file in cluster minikube or EKS or kubeadm

 ```
 kubectl apply -f deploy.yml